Spring 2016 Mellon Visiting Professor

 Dr. Sauer received his Ph.D. in nuclear engineering from MIT in 1985, and a post-doctorate “Privatdozent” degree in Energy from the University of Sao Paulo in 2004.
 From 2003 to 2007 he was director of Petrobras, Brazil’s multinational energy corporation, one of the largest companies in the world, and considered by Financial Times as one of the "The New Seven Sisters" in 2007.
 During his leadership he oversaw Petrobras’ power and natural gas businesses alongside with the development of renewable resources, especially ethanol, wind and biodiesel.
 Dr. Sauer directly influenced Petrobras’ Strategic Plan, which led to the discovery of the Pre-Salt oil resources, the largest deposits found in the world over the last few decades.
 During his tenure at the University of Sao Paulo, consistently ranked the #1 university in Latin America, he has supervised 50 Master’s and doctoral theses, published 4 books, and more than 100 articles on energy.

-Dr. Northover will offer two courses for the Spring 2015 semester.
-The first, Surviving Globalization: Caribbean Spaces and the Development Imaginary, is open to both undergraduate and graduate level students.
-The second course, Consuming Power and Place: Sugar Circuits and Visual Cultures in the Caribbean, is restricted to graduate level students.
+Dr. Sauer will offer two courses during the Spring semester..
+The first, Energy & Society: Latin American Energy Systems is open to undergraduates only.
+The second course, Petroleum Hegemony and Geopolitics: Challenges and Opportunities for National Oil Companies, is restricted to graduate level students.
 Both classes will be taught in English.
 See course descriptions below:

 About the Mellon Visiting Professorship